wangxj03/wangxj03.github.io/content/posts/2024-11-11-tool-calling/index.md

 ORDER BY month;
 ```

-with an execution error
+which triggers the following DuckDB execution error

 ```sh
 Binder Error: column "title" must appear in the GROUP BY clause or must be part of an aggregate function.
 Either add it to the GROUP BY list, or use "ANY_VALUE(title)" if the exact value of "title" is not important.
 ```

-It is able to retry and recover from the error with the correct SQL query.
-See the full Langfuse [trace](https://us.cloud.langfuse.com/project/cm27ro2si00cd8mi56o0af4bq/traces/1eafe226-882e-4d52-aef0-390abbc1b181?observation=199d4a6b-6530-47fb-8616-9b7e97c63aa0).
+By sending the error message back to the LLM along with the original query, the model has the opportunity to refine its response.
+In this case, the LLM generates a corrected query:

 ```sql
 SELECT month, title, comments FROM (